philwhisenhunt/dustinfirebaugh.com/content/blog/Web_Assembly/index.md

 This is a great book if you like learning by doing and it happens to be a decent intro to Rust.

-Alternatively, here is a open source free to read book [Rust and Web Assembly](https://rustwasm.github.io/book/) (Disclaimer - I have not read the "Rust and Web Assembly" book aside from skimming through a few chapters)
+Alternatively, here is an open source free to read book [Rust and Web Assembly](https://rustwasm.github.io/book/) (Disclaimer - I have not read the "Rust and Web Assembly" book aside from skimming through a few chapters)

 ## WAT